yuen0917/NTHU-Computer-Arithmetic-HW1/README.md

 ## Output Results

-The program displays:
+The program prints:

-- Accuracy and inference time for each model (nanosecond precision)
+- Accuracy and inference time for each model (in microseconds, us); training time is shown in milliseconds (ms)
-- Performance comparison table
+- A summary table (model, accuracy, training/inference times, category)
-- Best accuracy and fastest speed models
+- The highest-accuracy model and the fastest training/inference models
 - "All the same" when all models have identical accuracy

+Note: Currently, (b) does not print parameter memory info; (c) prints performance and accuracy only (no internal optimization details).

 ## Dependencies